atalargo/json-schema/docs/1.x/formats.md

 The `format` keyword performs a semantic validation on data.
 The value of this keyword must be a string, representig a format.
-This keyword behavior depends on the data type, meaning that the same format name for a `string` behaves differently on a `number`, or is missing, because not all data types must implement a format and usually different data types have different formats.
+The keyword behavior depends on the data type, meaning that the same format name for a `string` behaves differently on a `number`, or is missing, because not all data types must implement a format and usually different data types have different formats.